Mon - Thurs: 12pm-11pm

 Dave Bain Art Curator & Design

-As well as selecting exhibitions for the Grain Barge, Dave Bain works as a freelance illustrator and designer.
+As well as selecting exhibitions for the Grain Barge and other venues, Dave Bain works as a freelance illustrator and designer.
 Click here to see his illustrations.

-He also manages the Drawn in Bristol studio, runs Feel The Folk, and collaborates with various creative events across Bristol.
+He also manages the Drawn in Bristol studio, spins vinyl as Waxmouse, and collaborates with various creative events across Bristol.

 Sarah Ford Venues Manager